 The 2010 Campaign of Paul Sandford for Senate District 37

-An aside: Although I don't live in Alabama now, during the summer of 2010 I was visiting my stepfather who was in rehab.
+An update: Although I don't live in Alabama now, during the summer of 2010 I was visiting my stepfather who was in rehab.
 While I waited in the lovely gardens at the facility while my step father was in one of his therapy sessions, I read about Paul Sanford.
 I was pretty impressed.
 My stepfather, a life long Republican was planning on voting for him in the fall.
 It turned out that Paul Sanford was very succesful in all his re-election campaigns up through 2018.

 I can't say the same for my stepfather who kept relapsing and eventually died of cirrhosis of the liver.
 Jump ahead to the present.
 With new methods of treating drinking problems as a symptom of a larger psychological issue rather than as a disease that requires 12-Step programs, total abstinance, often times along with stays in an alcohol addiction rehab, I think my stepfather might have been able to learn how to control his drinking impluses.
 The disease model convinces its victims like my stepfather that he had a chronic disease, which he believed that he would never be free, when, in reality, most excessive drinkers can make it out with the new approach offered on such site's as LifeBac.